casey/just/README.md

 The `lists` setting<sup>master</sup> allows values that are lists of strings.
 It is currently unstable and will change in backwards incompatible ways.

-Currently, the only place that lists of strings are produced are variadic recipe parameters.
-Without `set lists`, they are joined into a single space-separated string.
+This section documents behavior when `set lists` is enabled.

+Variadic recipe parameters are lists of strings instead of single space-separated strings.

 The following functions apply to each list element individually: